jmorton/shokunin/README.md

 * Ignore stop-words.
 * Show the ten most frequently occuring words.
 * Show an alphabetized list of words occuring three times.

+### Markov Chain

+Write a program that builds a markov chain from a set of files and generates sentences.

+* Sentence tokenizer.
+* Word and punctuation tokenizere
+* Chain should include :start and :stop tokens.
+* Arbitraty length n-gram generation.
+* Random sentence generator.

 Use `resources/01/declaration.txt` and `resources/01/stop.txt`